 Although technically India did earn a spot on Budget Travel's To Go Or Not To Go: 2014 list due to last year's violent streak against women, things seem to be calming down now, and with strength in numbers, you'll be fine with a group if you go.
 SmarTours offers a great, affordable 8-day tour that includes international airfare from New York City on Air India and five nights in three different Indian cities: one night in Delhi, two nights in Agra, and two nights in Jaipur.
 The trip includes all transportation within the country, daily breakfast and a farewell group dinner, and an extensive sightseeing plan that includes guided trips to the Taj Mahal, Agra Fort, the Red Fort in Delhi, the Memorial to Mahatma Gandhi, and an elephant ride to Amber Fort in Jaipur.

-Book it: You'll have to act quickly on this one as SmarTours is currently having a sale that prices this tour from $1,299 per person if you book by June 5th.
+Book it: You'll have to act quickly on this one as SmarTours is currently having a sale that prices this tour from $1,299 per person if you book by Feb.
+12th.
 After that point, the prices rise to $1,799 per person, so don't wait!
+World Spree also has a brand new Incredible India travel package that includes international airfare from New York City, L.A., San Francisco, or Vancouver; 9 nights' accommodations in five-star hotels; an extensive sightseeing program including entrance fees; all transfers and transportation within the country, and most meals, from $1,499 per person for a 12-day trip.

 Who wouldn't want to visit the Land Down Under—I mean, come on, have you seen these photos?
-Keep an eye out for airline sales by Qantas, Virgin Australia, and Air New Zealand, for starters, or watch for travel packages that include airfare, like those offered by Down Under Answers and Travelscene, which is running a special now thru June 14th that includes airfare from L.A. to Christchurch on Fiji Airways, two nights in Christchurch, two nights in Franz Joseph, three nights in Queenstown, and a six-day car rental, from $1,999 per person.
+Keep an eye out for airline sales by Qantas, Virgin Australia, and Air New Zealand, for starters, or watch for travel packages that include airfare, like those offered by Down Under Answers and Travelscene, which is running a special now thru Feb.
+24th, that includes round-trip flights between the U.S. and Australia on Qantas, four nights in Melbourne; four nights in Sydney, flights between cities, and all taxes and fees, from $1,799 per person.